 Over the years, vandalism has taken its toll on the cemetery, which the Park District is attempting to restore.
 If you have information concerning people buried here or the location of missing gravestones, please call the Black Diamond office at (510) 544-2750.

 The Greathouse Visitor Center is located in an underground chamber excavated in the mid-1920s.
 View the workings of a 20th-century sand mine and learn about the lives of 19th-century coal and 20th-century sand miners.
-The center contains displays, photographs, videos, brochures and artifacts depicting the park’s coal and sand mining eras.
-It is open weekends and some holidays, 10 a.m. - 4:30 p.m., March through November (closed on Thanksgiving.)
-Admission is free.
-Parking fee is $5 per vehicle on weekends and holidays.
-For information call (510) 544-2750.
+The center contains displays, photographs, and artifacts related to the park’s coal and sand mining eras.

 From the mid-1920s to the mid-1940s, the Hazel-Atlas Mine produced silica sand to make jars, bottles, and other glass items.
-Today, tour participants can take a 950-foot walk into the mine to see mine workings, ore chutes, the shifter's office (mine boss), and ancient geological features.
-Because of its size and the need for safety, visitors will be taken in only on guided tours, with a limit of 15 persons per tour (minimum age seven years, parental participation is required).
+Today, tour participants can take a 1309-foot walk into the mine to see mine workings, ore chutes, the shifter's office, and ancient geological features.
+For safety reasons, you may tour the mine only as part of a guided tour and all participants must be at least seven years old.

 Star Mine Group Camp Area is available all year for organized, educational groups only.
 It can accommodate up to 35 people.
 It is located in a grassland/oak woodland community at the eastern edge of the Preserve.
 Overnight camping is limited to two nights.
 Parking (maximum eight cars), picnic tables and a pit toilet are available at the site.
 Campers must bring in their own water and haul out their own garbage.
 No water is available at the site.
 Camping reservations must be made at least ten (10) days in advance.